Still Using Weak Passwords? Do This Instead.

 - Get password (and cyber) smart.
 The helpful tips above are examples of the initial steps you can take to protect yourself, your colleagues, and your community against cybercrime.
 CIRMA’s member-exclusive Cyber Webinar Series offers contextual scenarios and the latest information on successfully managing password security best practices.
 Sign in to CIRMA e-learning to access this valuable member benefit, or contact us to get started.

 Most of our professional and personal business is conducted online, and maintaining strong and secure passwords is crucial to mitigating cyber-related risks and exposures.
-Training and education remain the most effective defense against cybercrimes and knowing how to protect yourself and your organization is easier than ever.
+Training and education remain the most effective defense against cybercrime, and knowing how to protect yourself and your organization is easier than ever.
 Learn at your own pace and when and where you choose with CIRMA’s e-learning resources, 24 hours a day, seven days a week.

-If you haven’t taken advantage of the many benefits available through CIRMA’s e-Learning platform, contact your local CIRMA Risk Management representative today to get started.
+If you haven’t taken advantage of the many benefits available through CIRMA’s e-learning platform, contact your local CIRMA Risk Management representative today to get started.
 There is no additional charge to CIRMA members or their employees for this service.

 Check out CIRMA’s Cyber Center to learn how CIRMA can help your organization prevent and manage cyber exposures.